DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-23-removing-the-note-subject-field.md

 ---
-title: Removing the note subject field
+title: Removing the subject field from notes
 description: Why we decided to remove the note subject field
 date: 2021-03-23
 ---

-Currently, a note is made up of a subject and message.
-The reason for having the subject was so that it could [be squeezed into the application list](/manage-teacher-training-applications/sorting-by-rbd-date/#sorting-by-last-changed-default).
+A note is currently made up of a subject and a message.
+The reason for having the subject was so that it could be [squeezed into the application list](/manage-teacher-training-applications/sorting-by-rbd-date/#sorting-by-last-changed-default).

-But as we [no longer show the note on the application list](/manage-teacher-training-applications/help-users-know-what-needs-doing-and-whats-changed/) we’ve decided to remove - this makes it’s easier to create a note.
+Since we no longer show the subject on the application list, we’ve decided not to include the field on the ‘Add note’ page.
+This will make it easier for users to create a note.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({